Kemirdin/HYF_proposal/README.md

 - https://github.com/HackYourFuture/Git/blob/master/Lecture-1.md
 - https://github.com/HackYourFuture/Git/blob/master/Lecture-2.md

+After this session students should:
+- Have an understanding of problems for developers working together on software
+- Have an understanding of the need for version control software
+- Have an understanding of what GIT is and what problem it solves.
+- Understand what a commit is and how it represents a certain unit of work
+- Know how to create a new repository using clone and init
+- Know how to add / remove files to that new repository
+- Know how to commit and push files in that new repository.
+- Have an understanding of branches and how they can be used.
+- Know what a remote is and know how to retrieve remote information from git:
+- git remote [show] [-v] [-vv]
+- Know what the difference between the three types of branches are.
+- Know how to navigate between branches and what git commands to use for them.
+- Have an understanding of what HEAD means.

+> From now on students can hand in their homework via git.

 #### Week 2
+> Before students arrive they should all have installed Node.
+In JavaScript 1 we will use this to let them run their code.
+In JavaScript 2 we will work with JavaScript in the Browser and show them how it can work together with what they have learned in HTML/CSS.

 - Intro JavaScript (What is it, where can you use it for)
 - Variables [var, let, const]
 - Basic Data types [Strings, Numbers, Arrays, Booleans]